McGill-NLP/llm2vec/blogpost.md

 We are excited to present [LLM2Vec: Large Language Models Are Secretly Powerful Text Encoders](link), a simple and efficient solution to transform *any* decoder-only LLM into a powerful text encoder.

-Below we give an overview of LLM2Vec and provide a hands-on tutorial that walks you through the steps of transforming a decoder-only LLM into a powerful text encoder.
+Below we give an overview of of the key components of LLM2Vec and present the exciting results we got when bechmarking LLM2Vec models on the challenging [Massive Text Embeddings Benchmark (MTEB)](https://huggingface.co/blog/mteb).

 ## A simple and efficient recipe